 This logic of thinking didn’t kick in until I realized a gift certificate I had for opens in a new windowBert’s Black Widow Harley-Davidson Riding Academy was for earning a opens in a new windowmotorcycle license/endorsement.
 Honestly, I thought the riding academy was something like driver’s ed, a class where you learned the basics then went to the DMV to take your test.
 Nope.

 The Harley-Davidson Riding Academy is a three-day course where you learn in the classroom then on the road course with the end goal of earning your motorcycle license/endorsement.
 It consisted of a full day in a classroom setting with a prerequisite of reading the Basic Ridercourse Rider Handbook published by the Motorcycle Safety Foundation prior to class.
 Motorcycle safety is of course very important for anyone who decides they are interested in riding one.
 It could literally save your life, and yes, while accidents to happen, I would rather be alive and have a really good lawyer to take on my case, than anything else.

-After passing the classroom portion, the next steps are two, six-hour on-the-course classes where what was learned in the classroom is applied in real life on modified Harley-Davidsons.
-I say modified because they have extended handlebars and something else to prevent the bike from fully tipping over.
-Now, other than riding on the back of a motorcycle less than a handful of times (including on the back of a motorbike in Vietnam last April), I went into this experience clueless on how a motorcycle functions.
+After passing the classroom portion, the next steps are two, six-hour on-the-course classes where what was learned in the classroom is applied in real-life on modified Harley-Davidsons.
+I say “modified” because they have extended handlebars and something else to prevent the bike from fully tipping over.
+Now, other than riding on the back of a motorcycle less than a handful of times (including on the back of a opens in a new windowmotorbike in Vietnam last April), I went into this experience clueless on how a motorcycle functions.

 The course, created by the opens in a new windowMotorcycle Safety Foundation, was designed with a building concept meaning everyone in the course (up to six people) must pass each step in order to proceed to the next step.
 If a student cannot successfully complete the step, they are counseled out.
 Or, if a student does not feel comfortable advancing, they can pull themselves out.
 Safety comes first.